 *These were the allegations submitted to consultants DLA Piper for the independent review of sexual abuse within the defence force after the 2011 Skype Incident.

-If you have been abused while working for the Australian Defence Force, please fill out the ADF Claimant Information form.
+If you have been abused while working for the Australian Defence Force, whether under 18 or as an adult, we want to hear from you.
+Please fill out the ADF Claimant Information form.

 This story was written by Joanne McCarthy and The Newcastle Herald.
 This story ‘House of evil’ predator jailed until 2053 for crimes against boys first appeared on Newcastle

 The Royal Commission of Inquiry into Abuse in Care has acknowledged a convicted paedophile was present at Survivor Advisory Group meetings alongside victims of child

 Select the category that best describes your claim: